The Climate Finance Access Network attended COP27 in Sharm el-Sheikh, Egypt from November 6-19, 2022.

 Saturday November 12, 12:30pm EET

-By focusing on three key levers of human capacity development – 1) embedded advisory support, 2) institutional capacity building and 3) technical assistance – this event will present proven models for mobilizing climate finance that can spur replication in other countries and continue to strengthen access in existing ones.
+By focusing on three key levers of human capacity development – 1) embedded advisory support, 2) institutional capacity building and 3) technical assistance – this event presented proven models for mobilizing climate finance that can spur replication in other countries and continue to strengthen access in existing ones.

 - Dr. Oldman Koboto, Adviser and Manager, the Commonwealth Climate Finance Access Hub (CCFAH), The Commonwealth Secretariat